 TMS therapy does not require sedation or anesthesia, so patients will not be groggy or sleepy after treatment.
 That means patients will also be able to take advantage of the city’s many opportunities for respite and/or entertainment.
 Portland has over 10,000 acres of public parks, is located on the Columbia and Willamette Rivers, and sits at the foot of Mount Hood.
 It also offers numerous microbreweries, the Oregon Zoo, and formal Japanese Gardens.
 The city is an exciting art, theatre, and art venue.
 That means trips to TMS Portland can easily be combined with a night out on the town!

 TMS was developed in 1985 as a way to target and treat the parts of the brain believed to affect depression, anxiety, and other mental disorders.
 Various forms of TMS are now used, including deep and repetitive TMS.
 While both use coils that contain electromagnets, they treat the affected area of the brain differently.
 Deep TMS creates a magnetic field that stimulates the reward and motivation pathways of the brain in the subgenual anterior cirgulate cortex.
 Repetitive TMS uses magnetic pulses to target the dorsolateral prefrontal cortex.
-While deep TMS reaches about four centimeters (approximately one-and-a-half inches) into the brain, repetitive TMS only penetrates about one and a half centimeters.
-Studies suggest that deep TMS may have a longer lasting cognitive impact than repetitive TMS.
+At Active Recovery TMS, we use both types of TMS treatment.

 The efficacy of TMS as a treatment for depression is supported by a 2010 National Institute of Mental Health study, which found that 14 percent of study participants achieved remission.
 After the initial clinical trial ended, all participants were permitted to enter a second phase.
 Participants were again treated with TMS and rates of remission climbed to almost 30 percent.